-This feature should help developers building media applications with Radiant Media Player to comply with Google Progressive Web Apps requirements.
+This feature should also help developers building media applications with Radiant Media Player to comply with Google Progressive Web Apps requirements.

 Offline support is only provided for on-demand video streaming.
 Live and DVR streaming are not supported for offline storage and playback due to their nature.